burk992/sql-challenge/README.md

 # sql-challenge
-Module 9 Challenge for WashU Data Analytics boot camp.
+This is the Module 9 Challenge for the Data Anayltics Boot Camp thru Washington University and edX.